stefanofa/awesome/TOPICS.md

 *   [AstroNvim/AstroNvim](https://github.com/AstroNvim/AstroNvim) - AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins

-## framer-motion

-*   [uixmat/onborda](https://github.com/uixmat/onborda) - An onboarding wizard flow / product tour for Next.js animated by framer motion

-*   [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
-Animated components and effects you can copy and paste into your apps.
-Free.
-Open Source.

 ## next

 *   [uixmat/onborda](https://github.com/uixmat/onborda) - An onboarding wizard flow / product tour for Next.js animated by framer motion